-While spam and email marketing are two completely different things, they both face the same problem.
-How best to get their message into your inbox and convince you to open their emails?
+While spam and email marketing are two completely different things, they both face the same problem: how do they get into your inbox and convince you to open their emails?

-To accomplish this, Phrasee employs machine learning algorithms to optimise the language used in the email subject lines.
+To accomplish this, Phrasee employs machine learning algorithms to optimize the language used in email subject lines.

-Through the testing of millions of subject lines and measuring the human responses they generate, Phrasee’s learning machines can predict the language and sentiments that will produce the highest number of opens and clicks.
-The end result, of course, is higher revenues and ROI for companies.
+Through the testing of millions of subject lines and measuring the human responses they generate, Phrasee’s learning machines can predict the language that will produce the highest number of opens and clicks.
+The end result, of course, is more conversions and more ROI for brands.

-Phrasee’s machine learning has become so effective that we now provide subject lines for many of the world’s biggest brands.
-The subject lines written by their tech outperforms those written by humans in almost 90% of cases.
+Phrasee’s machine learning has become so effective that we now provide optimized language for many of the world’s biggest brands.
+The subject lines written by our tech outperform those written by humans in over 90% of cases.